thomas-zahner/commitoria/README.md

 ## State

 Currently, GitHub and GitLab (gitlab.com) are supported as data sources.
-The goal is to support other hosting solutions as well.
+The goal is to support more hosting solutions and custom domains.
 Bare Git repositories are also not yet supported.

 As of now, everything that is aggregated is the contribution count per day.